What is Goodpasture syndrome?

 Treatment may include:

-- Immunosuppressive medicines.
+Immunosuppressive medicines.
 These medicines keep your immune system from making antibodies.
-They can also make you at greater risk for infections.
+They can also put you at greater risk for infections.
 So you may also be prescribed antibiotics.

-- Plasmapheresis.
-This is a process in which blood plasma is removed, cleaned of harmful antibodies, and then returned to your body.
+Plasmapheresis.
+This is a process in which blood plasma is removed and filtered of harmful antibodies, and then returned to your body.
 It is usually given with steroids.

 Even with proper treatment, complications may develop.
 Your kidney function may decrease to the point of kidney failure.
-This can require treatment such as dialysis or even a kidney transplant.
+Kidney failure will require treatment, such as dialysis or even a kidney transplant.

 Key points about Goodpasture syndrome

-- Goodpasture syndrome is a rare disorder in which your body mistakenly makes antibodies that attack the lungs and kidneys.
+Goodpasture syndrome is a rare autoimmune disorder in which your body mistakenly makes antibodies that attack the lungs and kidneys.

-- If the kidneys fail, dialysis or kidney transplant may be needed.
+If the kidneys fail, dialysis or kidney transplant will be needed.

 Online Medical Reviewer: